Neural-Systems-at-UIO/restrictedaccess_request/README.md

 I created a ticket in Zammad for testing the application: https://support.humanbrainproject.eu/#ticket/zoom/24211.
 I assigned myself as an owner.

-The entry file of the application is serverEmailAutomat.js
+The entry file of the application is serverEmailAutomat.js (express node server).

 To launch the server: